 I am focusing on the side bending that is happening in the thoracic spine and I am trying to open things up in this thoracic spine area and looking at getting more of a stretch in the upper part of the lats as opposed to the lower part of the lats.

 Level #3 – Lats Stretch

-The Level 3 that I will end up progressing people to is getting them to bring their arm overhead and I get them to rotate.
+The Level 3 that I will end up progressing people to is getting them to bring their arms overhead and I get them to rotate.

-If I am working on that right side lat I will get them to rotate clockwise through the trunk bringing the arm overhead with thoracic rotation.
+If I am working on that right side lat I will get them to rotate clockwise through the trunk bringing the arms overhead with thoracic rotation.

-Bringing the arm overhead, focusing on that movement happening in the thoracic spine, and then bending and really trying to open up through here and trying to feel that stretch more in the upper part of the lats.
+Bringing the arms overhead, focusing on that movement happening in the thoracic spine, and then bending and trying to open up through here and trying to feel that stretch more in the upper part of the lats.
 And looking at that one set with two repetitions, you can progress to three.
-Starting off with 5 to 10 seconds hold and then progressing to a 20 second hold.
+Starting with a 5 to 10 seconds hold and then progressing to a 20-second hold.

 Rick Kaselj, MS